sunfishcode/io-lifetimes/README.md

 [![crates.io version][1]][2] [![build status][3]][4]
 [![downloads][5]][6] [![docs.rs docs][7]][8]

-Advisory cross-platform lock on a file using a file descriptor to it.
+Advisory cross-platform file locks using file descriptors.
 Adapted from [mafintosh/fd-lock].

-Note that advisory lock compliance is opt-in, and can be ignored by components.
-This means this crate can be used to coordinate file access, but not as a security measure.
+Note that advisory lock compliance is opt-in, and can freely be ignored by other parties.
+This means this crate __should never be used for security purposes__, but solely to coordinate file access.

 [mafintosh/fd-lock]: https://github.com/mafintosh/fd-lock